rosekamallove/rosekamal.love/posts/variables-and-literals-c++.md

 ---
-title: "Varibales, Literals and Datatypes in C++"
+title: "Varibales, Literals and Datatypes in C++ (Part 2)"
+description: "In this tutorial, we will learn about variables, literals, and constants in C++ with the help of examples."
 date: "2021-12-21"
 ---